saltyrtc/saltyrtc-client-java/docs/docs/usage.md

 To see a more practical example, you may also want to take a look at our [demo application](https://github.com/saltyrtc/saltyrtc-demo).

+Plase note that instances of this library are not considered thread-safe.
+Thus, an application using more than one thread needs to take care of synchronisation itself.

 ## The CryptoProvider

 SaltyRTC is based on the [NaCl](https://nacl.cr.yp.to/) crypto system, which